PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Method

 We compensate for photometric inconsistencies across input images by jointly optimizing the scene representation together with a differentiable ISP pipeline that approximates the camera image formation function \(\mathcal{F}(\cdot)\) defined in \cref{eq:image_formation}.
 During optimization, this pipeline models both camera-specific and time-varying effects.
 During inference (\ie, when rendering novel views), the learned controller (\cref{subsec:controller}) predicts the time-varying parameters directly from the radiance $\mathbf{L}$ rendered from the scene representation.

 {\mathcal{T}} {\mathcal{V}} {\mathcal{E}} {\mathcal{C}} {\mathcal{G}}

-Our ISP pipeline consists of four sequential modules (see \cref{fig:method_overview}): \begin{itemize} \item \textit{Exposure offset} accounts for aperture, shutter time and gain variations, \item \textit{Vignetting} models optical attenuation across the sensor, \item \textit{Color correction} models sensor spectral response and white balance adjustments, \item \textit{Camera response function} (CRF) applies a non-linear transformation from sensor irradiance to image colors. \end{itemize} Following ~\cite{grossberg2003camera}, the first three modules operate linearly on the scene radiance, while the CRF provides the final non-linear mapping. \cref{fig:method_overview} shows an overview of the pipeline in the context of the radiance reconstruction and illustrates the individual parts and their effects.
+Our ISP pipeline consists of four sequential modules (see \cref{fig:method_overview}): \begin{itemize} \item \textit{Exposure offset} accounts for aperture, shutter time and gain variations, \item \textit{Vignetting} models optical attenuation across the sensor, \item \textit{Color correction} models sensor spectral response and white balance adjustments, \item \textit{Camera response function} (CRF) applies a non-linear transformation from sensor irradiance to image colors. \end{itemize} Following Debevec and Malik~\cite{debevec1997hdr}, the first three modules operate linearly on the scene radiance, while the CRF provides the final non-linear mapping. \cref{fig:method_overview} puts the pipeline in the context of the radiance reconstruction and illustrates the individual parts and their effects.